TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 2/1 Kings 2.37.md

 ---

-For on the day thou goest out, and passest over the brook Kidron, know thou for certain that thou shalt surely die: thy blood shall be upon thine own head.
+For on the day you go out, and pass over the brook Kidron, know for certain that you shall surely die: your blood shall be on your own head."